What to Expect from Counseling

 - Short-Term Individual Counseling

 You and your counselor might decide that treatment on a more ongoing basis would be appropriate.
 In this event, your counselor would schedule you for an intake appointment, which would involve a more complete assessment of your concerns.
-Following the intake, you and your counselor would have the option of meeting for short-term therapy on a biweekly basis (most students are seen an average of 5-8 sessions).
+Following the intake, you and your counselor would have the option of meeting for short-term therapy, usually on a biweekly basis (most students are seen an average of 5-8 sessions).

 - Psychiatric (Medication) Treatment